mihailthebuilder/mihailthebuilder/README.md

 Howdy!
-I have a ton of repos here, mostly of half-finished projects.
+I have a ton of repos here, mostly half-finished projects.

 Contact me on [LinkedIn](https://www.linkedin.com/in/mihailmarian/) so I can point you to the right stuff.